 Top 10 Winter Blizzard Songs

 If you're reading our list of the Top 10 Winter Blizzard Songs, odds are your hometown is currently buried in snow and ice at this very moment.
-Look at the bright side -- at least you've got some form of electricity, right, how else could you be on the internet?
-So stay warm, admire the beautiful view from your window (or laugh at your neighbor's feeble attempts to stay ahead of the snowfall) and enjoy our list of the top 10 songs about Winter Blizzards:
+Look at the bright side: At least you've got some form of electricity.
+How else could you be on the internet, right?
+So, stay warm, admire the beautiful view from your window (or laugh at your neighbor's feeble attempts to stay ahead of the snowfall) and enjoy our list of the top 10 songs about freezing-cold weather ...

 From: 'Foreigner' (1977)